fethalen/phylopypruner/README.md

 ### Output files

-The following files are generated after running this program:
+The following files are generated after running this program.

 * `<timestamp>_<orthologs>/...` – output alignments
 * `<timestamp>_ppp_summary.log` – summary statistics for all alignments